Autistry Newsletter February 29, 2016

 Nat creates Stop-Motion Animation Movie

-will be highlighted at the Maker Banquet on Saturday, March 19th.
+New student projects will be highlighted at the Maker Banquet on Saturday, March 19th.
 Students will give short presentations on their current works and show how they use high tech tools to create amazing films, dioramas, robots, artwork, and RC cars.

 They are excited to showcase their skills with the laser cutter, the full suite of Adobe Creative graphic software, 3D printer, robotics, stop-motion animation, and much more.